craftplugins/fetch/README.md

 ### Parameters

-It’s possible to pass parameters as a second argument to any of the above.
+It’s possible to pass parameters as a second argument.

 ```twig
 {{ fetch(svgAsset.url, {